EricaLinaG/Emacsn/README.md

 ### Emacs boot choices

-The boot profile choices are defined in __~/.emacs-profiles__, stable is target of default.
+The boot profile choices are defined in __~/.emacs-profiles__, stable is the target of default.

 run emacs with profiles like this:
     emacs --with-profile <profile name>